svenax/SublimePrint/README.md

 ## Known limitations

-* Only saved documents can be printed.
+* Only saved documents can be printed as 'Print Entire File'.
+The workaround for unsaved or modified files is to select all and print it as selection.
-* If a changed document was not saved before, the old version is printed.
 * no preview
-* no printing of selections or special side numbers
-* no colored syntax highlighting
+* no syntax highlighting

 ## External commands